Marcos Kueh: Smooth Sailing, 一路順風

 Caption

-The exhibition also features a new iteration of 'Three Contemporary Prosperities', which reimagines the traditional Chinese deities Fú 福, Lù 祿, Shòu 壽 – celestial embodiments of Fortune, Prosperity, and Longevity – as hyper-contemporary figures: The Brilliant Billionaire, The Perfect Celebrity, and The Immortal Elder.
-Presented in the Communal Project Space, this woven work is updated each time it is shown, reflecting on how ideals of a ‘good life’ are shaped by shifting societal desires.
-As these avatars evolve – a millionaire becomes a billionaire, an influencer becomes a celebrity – the work prompts viewers to consider how contemporary society interprets and chases these age-old aspirations in an age of digital spectacle and economic precarity.
+The exhibition also features a new iteration of ‘Three Contemporary Prosperities', which reimagines the traditional Chinese deities Fú 福, Lù 祿, Shòu 壽 – celestial embodiments of Fortune, Prosperity, and Longevity – as hyper-contemporary figures: The Brilliant Billionaire, The Perfect Celebrity, and The Immortal Elder.
+Presented in the Communal Project Space, this woven work evolves with each display – a millionaire becomes a billionaire, an influencer becomes a celebrity – prompting reflections on how the age-old aspirations of a ‘good life’ are shaped by shifting societal desires.

 Read More...Read Less...